 Grant Information & Application

-Each year, the Foundation funds projects proposed by registered charities active in the areas of youth, seniors’ health and wellness, homelessness, arts and culture and organized sports through the PCCF Grant program.
-The Foundation focuses on projects that take an innovative approach to serving the citizens of Port Coquitlam.
+Each year, the Port Coquitlam Community Foundation funds projects proposed by registered charities active in the areas of youth, seniors, health and wellness, homelessness, arts and culture and organized sports.
+The PCCF Grant Program focuses on projects that take an innovative approach to serving the citizens of Port Coquitlam.

-Please review the guidelines below, at the bottom of this page you will find the Grant Application and Budget form.
+Please see the guidelines at the bottom of this page.

 Our Granting Goals